afontcu/afontcu.dev/content/blog/testing-api-calls.md

 Now we are sure our `fetchItems` method has been called once (and only once), and that it has been called with no arguments.

 1/2 assertions made.
-Halfway there.
+Halfway there!

-As a side now: you can learn a lot about mocks if you inspect them.
+As a side note: you can learn a lot about mocks if you inspect them.
 Try to throw a `console.log(fetchItems)` somewhere, so you'll see how Jest stores the info.

 ## Gimme data